 For some designer radiators you might not want the extra control of a TRV, so you might choose to go for a neat manual option.
-Well that’s where the Milan range comes in with its smaller size and soft, rounded shape.
+Well that’s where the Mina range comes in with its smaller size and soft, rounded shape.

-The next step up from the Milan set is our Realm TRV range.
+The next step up from the Mina set is our Realm TRV range.
 A striking thermostatic radiator valve which allows you to have the direct control you need over each radiator and so each room in your home.
 While most TRVs on the market look clunky, have oversized heads which don’t ever seem to fit in, our Realm TRV range is slender, made from high quality brass (like all of our accessories), and works with any radiator, modern or traditional.

 Some radiators simply scream for a square set of valves, particularly cubic designer radiators in Chrome or Stainless Steel.
 When the aesthetics are more important than being able to control each radiator individually, then completing a straight-edged radiator with our fantastic Cubex valve sets works wonderfully.

 The Cubex range is available in Chrome and Satin Nickel finishes, and like all of our valves can be paired with matching Sleeving Kits in the exact same finish option.
-The smooth visual effect of the Cubex valve is created by using smaller nuts than you will find on other square valves on the market, creating a discreet appearance which centres on the cubic stylisation.
+The smooth visual effect of the Cubex valve is created by using smaller nuts than you will find on other square valves on the market, creating a discreet appearance which centres on the cubic style.

 FARINGDON TRV SET